Eeems-Org/remarkable.guide/src/faqs.rst

   mount -t bind /home/root/.dropbear /etc/dropbear

 Note that you can get the value of the ``-o`` option in the second ``mount`` command by running the ``mount | grep overlay`` command noted above, *before* unmounting anything.

+Both methods risk that some program accesses the root file system in a way that causes remounting in read-only mode to fail.
+You should reboot if that happens.